cielsys/CarND-Advanced-Lane-Lines/README.md

 This repo is for personal coursework.<br/>
-It is a clone of [CarND-Advanced-Lane-Lines](https://github.com/udacity/CarND-Advanced-Lane-Lines) the first project for [Udacity Self Driving Car](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013)<br/>
+It is a clone of [CarND-Advanced-Lane-Lines](https://github.com/udacity/CarND-Advanced-Lane-Lines) the second project for [Udacity Self Driving Car](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013)<br/>
 +++++++++++++++++++++++

 Overview